 In addition, you can walk through the city’s adjacent streets, passing numerous tapas bars, boutiques, restaurants, and tourist shops.
 The guided tour goes this way and ends with a fabulous view of the aqueduct from high.

-I chose to venture around the outside of the city walls instead.
-This enabled me to visit the original mint, where the Romans produced currency.
+Most tourists choose to venture around the outside of the city walls instead.
+This enables them to visit the original mint, where the Romans produced currency.

 Once past this point, by cutting inside at the earliest opportunity, visitors can rejoin the main trail, via the Museum of Fine Arts.